data-apis/array-api/spec/API_specification/constants.md

 > Array API specification for constants.

-A conforming implementation of the array API standard must provide and support the following constants.
+A conforming implementation of the array API standard must provide and support the following constants adhering to the following conventions.

+-   Each constant must have a Python numeric data type (i.e., `int`, `float`, or `complex`) and be provided as a Python scalar value.

 <!-- NOTE: please keep the constants in alphabetical order -->